-Though there are several subject area requirements for CPAs in California, one of the primary stipulations is that 40 hours (50% of the total hours required) must be in technical subjects each two-year recertification period, with yearly minimum of 12 CPE hours in subjects including: accounting, auditing, taxation, consulting, financial planning, Board-approved professional conduct and ethics courses, computer and information technology (except for word processing) and specialized industry or government practices related to public accounting skills.
-Furthermore, there is a requirement that every 4 hours of ethics be taken every recertification period, and every six years, a two-hour, Board-approved Regulatory Review course must be taken.
-Ethics courses must be at least one hour in length, or if part of a course covering multiple subjects, have an Ethics component that is at least one hour in length.
+Notably, there are several subject area requirements for CPAs in California.
+One main stipulation is that 40 hours must be in technical subjects each two-year renewal period.
+Also, there is a yearly minimum of 12 CPE hours in a range of subjects.
+Generally, these include accounting, auditing, taxation, consulting, financial planning, Board-approved professional conduct and ethics courses, computer and information technology (except for word processing) and specialized industry or government practices related to public accounting skills.
+Furthermore, CPAs must take 4 hours of ethics every recertification period, and every six years, a two-hour, Board-approved Regulatory Review course.
+Ethics courses must be at least one hour in length.
+Or if part of a course covering multiple subjects, have an Ethics component that is at least one hour long.

-If the licensee engages in planning, directing, conducting substantial portions of field work or reporting on financial or compliance audits of a government agency or entity, 24 hours of government CPE are required per recertification period.
-If a licensee engages in the same tasks for a non-governmental entity, 24 hours of A&A are required per recertification period.
+Some licensees also must take 24 hours of government CPE each renewal period.
+Primarily, these include those engaged in planning or directing.
+But also anyone conducting substantial portions of field work or reporting on financial or compliance audits of a government agency.
+Licensees who engage in the same tasks for a non-governmental entity must complete 24 hours of A&A each recertification period.

-If a licensee only performs preparation engagements as their highest level of service, 8 hours of CPE specific to preparation engagements or accounting and auditing are required per recertification period.
+Some licensees only perform preparation engagements as their highest level of service.
+And accordingly, 8 hours of CPE specific to preparation engagements or accounting and auditing are required each renewal period.

 For licensees who are subject to the A&A, Government or Preparation Engagement CPE requirement, an additional 4 hours of fraud CPE related to the detection and/or reporting of fraud in financial statements is required.
-The fraud CPE is part of the 80 hours of CPE required for license renewal but is not part of the 24-hour A&A or Government CPE requirement.
+The fraud CPE is part of the 80 hours of CPE required for license renewal.
+But it is not part of the 24-hour A&A or Government CPE requirement.

 Credit Limitations and Calculation

-It is possible for CPAs in California to earn up to 50% of their required continuing professional education credits through instruction methods or by giving formal presentations.
-Credit for repeat presentations is only allowed if the program material has substantially changed.
-Credit for this method is equal tot he actual presentation hours, plus up to two additional hours for actual preparation time for each hour taught.
+CPAs in California can earn up to 50% of their required CPE credit through instruction or formal presentation.
+Here, the Board will accept credit for repeat presentations only if the program material has substantially changed.
+Overall, credit for this method is equal to the actual presentation hours, plus up to two additional hours for actual preparation time for each hour taught.

-For nontechnical subjects, including communication skills, word processing, sales, marketing, motivational techniques, negotiation skills, office management, practice management and personnel management, credits are limited to 50% of the maximum required amount.
-Learning or teaching the use of accounting software qualifies as general CPE in the technical subject area but not as credit for accounting and/or auditing.
-Furthermore, California does not accept CPE for the following subject areas: personal growth, self-realization, spirituality, personal health and/or fitness, sports and recreation, foreign language and cultures, etc.
+Nontechnical subjects have a limit of 50% of the maximum required credits.
+Typically, this includes communication skills, word processing, sales, marketing, motivational techniques, negotiation skills, office management, practice management and personnel management.
+Also, learning or teaching the use of accounting software qualifies as general CPE in the technical subject area.
+But not as credit for accounting and/or auditing.
+Furthermore, California does not accept CPE for specific subject areas.
+For instance, personal growth, self-realization, spirituality, personal health and/or fitness, sports and recreation, foreign language and cultures, etc.

-Licensees who are active participants in college or university courses can claim up to 15 CPE hours per semester hour or 10 CPE hours per quarter hour of their accounting or auditing-related courses.
-Non-credit university courses are worth 1 CPE hour per classroom hour.
+Licensees in higher education courses can claim up to 15 CPE hours per semester hour for accounting and auditing subjects.
+Or, if they take a quarter-hour course, 10 CPE hours.
+And alternatively, non-credit university courses are worth 1 CPE hour per classroom hour.

-For self-study CPE credit, licensees are required to pass any courses with a 90% or higher score.
+For self-study CPE credit, licensees must pass any courses with a 90% or higher score.

 Other Policies and Exemptions

-There are no continuing professional education requirements for any CPAs listed in the following categories, so long as no services are being used or offered in the interest of third parties:
+There are no continuing professional education requirements for any CPAs listed in the following categories.
+However, they must not offer services to third parties:

-- Members who have temporarily left the workforce (even if they plan to return at some point in the future)
+- Individuals who have temporarily left the workforce (even if they plan to return at some point in the future)